dotnet/csharplang/proposals/first-class-span-types.md

 The following examples previously failed type inference for the Span overload, but now type inference from array to Span succeeds, hence these are ambiguous.
+To work around this, users can use `.AsSpan()` or API authors can use `OverloadResolutionPriorityAttribute`.

 ```cs
 var x = new long[] { 1 };